cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 > These instructions detail the steps required to:

-1. Create an authorise a JVM profile.
+1. Create and authorise a JVM profile.

 2. Define the JVM CICS resources.